• Home

 Only 3 shows out of 72 had proportional representation.
 Out of 72 shows, not one has a senior character that is Asian.
 70 do not have a Hispanic senior.
 64 do not have an African American senior.

 The reason? – It’s not unconscious.
 It’s very conscious.
 Very few showrunners, writers, or directors are seniors.
 Only 12.6% are 60 plus.
-Ageist comments on TV causes anxiety in older people.
+Ageist comments on TV cause anxiety in older people.
 If more seniors, women, and minorities were behind the camera, shows would reflect life more accurately

 Is it the woman who lies about their age?